geopython/pywps/docs/deployment.rst

 <https://wsgi.readthedocs.io/en/latest/>`_ application on those servers.
 PyWPS
 relies on the `Werkzeug <http://werkzeug.pocoo.org/>`_ library for this purpose.

-Deoploying an individual PyWPS instance
+Deploying an individual PyWPS instance
 ---------------------------------------

 PyWPS should be installed in your computer (as per the :ref:`installation`